 Every time we think about running our next webinar, a great big wave of fright washes over us.
 We have a real fear of running webinars, despite being quite unintimidated by public speaking and slapping our faces all over social media.

-Why we’re keen to
+Why we’re keen to beat the fear

 Webinars are in our social media strategy right now, you see.